 Movable parts in machines breakdown and fail because of friction due to constant use.

-However, on-going advances in technology ensure maintenance for solar powered products is constantly being reduced.
+However, on-going advances in technology keep reducing the maintenance needed for solar powered products.

 4. Fixed Costs